 So there you go – two versions to choose from, both fantastic.
 So fancy up your picnic with some lemon berry no bake cheesecake cups.
 You know you want to!

 Disclaimer: This post has been sponsored by Eagle Brand Canada, and I have been compensated for my time.
 All opinions are, as always, my own.
 To find more great recipes, please visit eaglebrand.ca and follow along using #EagleBrandSummer!
 If you’d like to make a lighter version of the cheesecake, use Low Fat Sweetened Condensed Milk and replace the cream cheese with half plain Greek yogurt and half light cream cheese.
 The taste is virtually identical, although it isn’t quite as thick and creamy as the regular cheesecake.
 This post contains affiliate links.
 As an Amazon Associate, I may receive a small commission from qualifying purchases.
+Nutrition Information is estimated based on ingredients used and may not be exact.

 For the crust: